qimaqi/ShapeSplats-Gaussian-MAE/README.md

     exit 1
 fi

 python main.py \
     --config cfgs/fintune/finetune_modelnet10_enc_full_group_xyz_1k.yaml \
     --finetune_model \
     --exp_name modelnet10_cls_enc_full_group_xyz_1k \
     --seed 0 \
     --ckpts ${PRETRAIN_CKPT}
 ```

-Similar to pretrain, you have to define one config for each experiments.
-Notice that the finetune config need to be align with the pretrain config parameters.
+Similar to pretraining, you have to define one config for each experiment.
+Notice that the finetuning config parameters need to be aligned with the pretraining config.

 ## ShapeSplat-Part Segmentation
-For ShapeSplat segmentation, we utilize the Gaussian splats generated for ShapeNet Part.
-Since ShapeNet Part is a subset of ShapeNet Core, please refer to [DATA.md](./DATA.md) for instructions on downloading the segmentation annotation files.
+For ShapeSplat-Part segmentation, we utilize the Gaussian splats generated for ShapeNet Part.
+Since ShapeNet-Part is a subset of ShapeNetCore, please refer to [DATA.md](./DATA.md) for instructions on downloading the segmentation annotation files.

 For simplicity, we follow the approach in PointMAE and create a separate folder for part segmentation finetuning.
 Please refer to [segmentation_gs](./segmentation_gs/) for detailed usage instructions.

-## Results:
+## Results
 <!-- For pretrain the results can be found in the [./experiments/<exp-config>/](./experiments/) folder by default.
 You can find **<exp_name>** and **TFBoard** folders under this folder.
 The pretrain loss is logged in the tensorboard and you can use wandb by parsing --use_wandb arguments.
 The reconstructed gaussian of last epoch is stored in folder save_ply, you can visualize through standard gaussian visualzier tool like [Interactiver Viewer](https://github.com/graphdeco-inria/gaussian-splatting?tab=readme-ov-file#interactive-viewers) or [online viewer](https://playcanvas.com/supersplat/editor/).

 For modelsplats finetune experiments similarilly you can find the finetune results under [./experiments/<exp-config>/](./experiments/).
 We log the value acc in .log file where it show as best ckpt.